delasign/ArtzyCamera/README.md

 # Sample projects

-The repository comes with three opensource AR samples:
+The repository comes with three opensource AR samples, which are detailed below.

 ## 'local' by <a href="https://www.instagram.com/adamfu/">adamfu</a> x delasign